 Step-by-Step Instructions

 Making homemade salmon cakes is super easy and is possible to do on a busy weeknight.
-Here’s what the process looks like:
+Here’s what the process looks like so you know what to expect.
+Scroll down to the end of the post for the full information.

 - Drain the salmon and add it to a bowl with the rest of the ingredients.